dzen-dhall/dzen-dhall/README.md

 ### Non-trivial markup is hard

-Dzen markup language is quite rich: it features almost-arbitrary text positioning (using `^p` command), text coloring (`^fg`, `^bg`), drawing shapes (`^c`, `^co`, `^r`, `^ro`), loading XBM images (`^i`) and even allows to define clickable areas (`^ca`).
+[Dzen in-text format and control language](https://github.com/robm/dzen/blob/488ab66019f475e35e067646621827c18a879ba1/README#L382) is quite rich: it features almost-arbitrary text positioning, text coloring, drawing simple shapes, loading XBM images and even allows to define clickable areas.
 However, these control structures are too low-level: implementing UI elements we want to use (for example, [marquee](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee)-like blocks with arbitrary content) would require too much effort.
 Besides, one more problem with this markup language is that nested tags are not supported.

 To fill the *abstraction gap*, a new [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) should be introduced.
 This language should allow its users to abstract away from markup-as-text and focus on markup-as-[syntax-tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) instead - no need to say, tree structures are more suitable for the purpose of defining UIs.
 It is also way easier to process tree representations programmatically.

 ## The solution

 [Dhall](https://dhall-lang.org/) is a statically-typed [total](https://en.wikipedia.org/wiki/Total_functional_programming) functional programming language.
-Its unique properties make it a good choice for dealing with complex user-defined configurations: static typing allows to catch typos and errors early, and totality guarantees that a configuration program will never hang.
-Unlike some other configuration languages, it requires very little learning (even for people with no background in functional programming).
+These properties make it a good choice for dealing with complex user-defined configurations: static typing allows to catch typos and errors early, and totality guarantees that a configuration program will always terminate.

-This repository contains data type and function definitions in Dhall that form a DSL for defining almost arbitrary Dzen UIs, called "bars", and a Haskell program capable of reading bar definitions and producing input for `dzen2` binary based on them.
+This repository contains data type and function definitions in Dhall that form a DSL for creating almost arbitrary Dzen UIs, called "bars", and a Haskell program capable of reading bar definitions and producing input for `dzen2` binary based on them.

 In effect, `dzen-dhall` introduces a new approach to desktop scripting/customization with Dzen.
-Basically, it provides solutions for all of the aforementioned problems. `dzen-dhall` is perfect at formatting text, handles newlines gracefully, allows to run output sources in parallel, and its [plugin system](#installing-plugins) makes code reuse no more a problem.
+Basically, it provides solutions for all of the aforementioned problems. `dzen-dhall` is smart when formatting text, handles newlines gracefully, runs output sources in parallel, and its [plugin system](#installing-plugins) solves the problem of code reuse.

 ### Quick example